microdotblog/help.micro.blog/_posts/2017-10-15-ios-version.md

 ## Version history

+### 1.8.3 --- May 21, 2020

+* Fixed username search.
+* Fixed opening links to account-related screens in posts.
+* Fixed navigation bar glitch when dragging conversations on some iPads.
+* Updated full-screen photo viewer to not hide status bar.

+### 1.8.2 --- May 6, 2020

+* Improved sidebar width on iPad in portrait.

+### 1.8.1 --- Apr 24, 2020

+* Fixed editing longer blog posts when text was under the keyboard.
+* Fixed a couple layout and color issues.

+### 1.8 --- Mar 28, 2020

+* Added "Posts" menu for editing your recent posts.
+Designed for quick updates and typo fixes for Micro.blog-hosted blogs.
+Can also be used to publish drafts or delete posts.
+* Switched to system font and tweaked colors and layout through the app.
+* Fixed a few issues including missing push notification text.

+### 1.7.3 --- Mar 16

+* Fixed issues and improved colors in Dark Mode.
+* Fixed crashes when sharing some photos to Micro.blog from other apps.
+* Fixed blurry thumbnails when selecting or filtering a photo.

 ### 1.7.2 --- Nov 2, 2019

 * Updated sharing text from other apps to not use a blockquote if there is already markup in the shared text.